GeoscienceAustralia/digitalearthau/docs/connect/jupyter.rst

 Jupyter Notebook
 ================

+The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+Jupyter Notebooks does not require high level python developer skills as it is a simplified interface for development and therefore can be a playground for exploring the Data Cube.

 **Executing a notebook**

 The Digital Earth Australia link on your VDI desktop (described in Install step) will start Jupyter Notebooks in the dea_examples folder.